caseyg/awesome/TOPICS.md

 *   [NirDiamant/RAG\_Techniques](https://github.com/NirDiamant/RAG_Techniques) - This repository showcases various advanced techniques for Retrieval-Augmented Generation (RAG) systems.
 RAG systems combine information retrieval with generative models to provide accurate and contextually rich responses.

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - A nano Claude Code–like agent, built from 0 to 1
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need.
+A nano Claude Code–like agent, built from 0 to 1

-*   [jlowin/fastmcp](https://github.com/jlowin/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients
+*   [PrefectHQ/fastmcp](https://github.com/PrefectHQ/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients.

 *   [jeffjjohnston/fastmail-mcp-server](https://github.com/jeffjjohnston/fastmail-mcp-server) - A basic MCP server that provides access to a Fastmail inbox